steve-gibbons/astra-threat-modeling-framework/README.md

 Contributions are welcome!
 If you would like to propose additions, templates, or examples, please open an issue or submit a pull request.

-Please align with ASTRA's collaborative, improvement-driven philosophy.
+Please assume positive intentions and align with ASTRA's collaborative, improvement-driven philosophy.

 ---